alihassant/tintash-task/README.md

 ## Challenges and Solutions

-The main challenges faced were adjusting images and positioning elements for translation.
+The main challenges faced were adjusting images and positioning elements.
 Adjusting elements on top of each other was particularly difficult due to lack of prior experience in layout management.

 ## Future Improvements